bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 Seagate Central or to a new hard drive.

-This procedure can be used where a Seagate Central unit has become unresponsive or unuseable.
+This procedure can be used where a Seagate Central unit has become unresponsive or unusable.
 That is, when a Seagate central has been "bricked".

-It can also be used if you wish to replace the hard drive in a Seagate Central or to create a temporary hard drive seperate from your everyday/production drive to perform experiments with.
+It can also be used if you wish to replace the hard drive in a Seagate Central or to create a temporary hard drive separate from your everyday/production drive to perform experiments with.

 ## TLDNR